-&lt;sup>18 We also calibrated the stochastic rates to have a geometric mean equal to the CSSS assumptions, but those results are not reported here.
+13. We also calibrated the stochastic rates to have a geometric mean equal to the Commission to Strengthen Social Security (CSSS) assumptions, but those results are not reported here.

-&lt;sup>19 Historical data for the S&P 500 and the AAA corporate bond index from 1914 through 2005 were obtained from the Total Return Database of Global Financial Data Inc.
+14. Historical data for the S&P 500 and the AAA-rated corporate bond index from 1914 through 2005 were obtained from the Total Return Database of Global Financial Data Inc.

-&lt;sup>20 Note that this relies on a cohort measure of benefit cost and not on a calendar year measure as is generally reported in the OASDI Trustees' Report.
-For a fully phased in system of guaranteed personal accounts, there should be little difference between the guarantee cost as a percentage of cohort benefits and as a percentage of calendar year benefit payments.
-In 2004, the OASDI Trustees assumed a nominal new issue rate of 5.8% and inflation of 2.8% annually
+15. Note that this relies on a cohort measure of benefit cost and not on a calendar year measure as is generally reported in the OASDI trustees' report.
+For a fully phased-in system of guaranteed personal accounts, there should be little difference between the guarantee cost as a percentage of cohort benefits and as a percentage of calendar-year benefit payments.

-&lt;sup>21 In 2004, the OASDI Trustees assumed a nominal new issue rate of 5.8% and inflation of 2.8% annually under alternative II implying a real new issue rate of 2.92%.

-&lt;sup>22 That is, we use the new issue rate for trust fund assets assumed in the 2004 OASDI Trustees' Report as a proxy for the risk-neutral rate of return.
+16. In 2004, the OASDI trustees assumed a nominal new issue rate of 5.8 percent and inflation of 2.8 percent annually under alternative II implying a real new issue rate of 2.92 percent.
+We use the new issue rate for trust fund assets assumed in the 2004 OASDI trustees' report as a proxy for the risk-neutral rate of return.